kalininaleksandrv/clickleefiglee/README.md

 2.2.
 Context passing to the presenter with WeakRefference, activity bind and unbind with presenter along the lifecycle 2.3.
 Android ViewModel to create and hold presenter as a singleton and do not re-fetching data if activity re-create 2.4.
-Fetching new data in presenter on demand (FAB click)
+Fetching new data in presenter on demand (FAB click) 2.5.
+Add NewsDataViewModel and DataInteractor to implement LiveData (subscribe and auto update) approach without Presenter

 3. Multithreading
 3.1.
 ThreadPoolExecutor to execute blocking method (fetching or generating data) in presenter 3.2.
-Handler to pass msg on Activity main thread when data fetched in presenter or error occurred
+Handler to pass msg on Activity main thread when data fetched in presenter (with error handling support)

+4. Custom view
+4.1.
+Custom view with attributes, designated from xml and simple measuring and drawing 4.2.
+Managing state of custom view from activity or depending on state

 BACKLOG
 - nested RecycleView
-- customView
+- custom swap behavior in RV and custom clickable view on background when swipe
+- customViewGroup above single custom view
 - service
 - content provider
 - okHttp